TheMayhem6328/scholastica-pyfest2023/Round01/Unidentifiable/Q18/README.md

 1. Encrypt the message `"ENCRYPTED"` using the keyword `"SECURITYISKEY"`.
 2. Decrypt the message `"WEXAHAKMNP"` using the keyword `"CHALLENGEACCEPTED"`.
 3. Encrypt the message `"EXTRACTION"` using the keyword `"COMPLEXITY"`.
-4. Decrypt the message `"VWHUJARZTM"` using the keyword "ENCRYPTIONISFUN".
+4. Decrypt the message `"VWHUJARZTM"` using the keyword `"ENCRYPTIONISFUN"`.
 5. Implement a function that can automatically find the length of the keyword used to encrypt a Vigenère ciphered message.
 Use this function to find the keyword length of the message `"JTOHYZSFOCQXQY"` and provide the length.

 ## Note